Morning Musings: They’re Just Getting Started

-I was ready to write about the future.
+I was ready to about the future.
 How Auburn most likely has its entire rotating cast returning next season with possible additions of Austin Wiley and Danjel Purifoy.
-Ready to write about how hungry next year’s team will be after the way this season ended.
+Ready to about how hungry next year’s team will be after the way this season ended.
 But that wouldn’t give the 2017-18 Auburn Tigers the credit they deserve.

 With Purifoy and Wiley, my prediction was a #1 or #2 seed in the NIT.
 Even without the pair, they won the conference and went dancing.
 Nothing can take that away.